We take a look into digital banks - the different types, what they can offer to consumers, the advantages they bring and their overall safety

 According to the FFIEC (Federal Financial Institutions Examination Council), e-banking is the “automated delivery of new and traditional banking products and services directly to customers through electronic, interactive communication channels.”
 The ‘banking products and services' that this relates to are:

-The earliest forms of digital banking experience can be traced back to the introduction of ATM machines and cards which were launched in the 1960s.
+The earliest forms of digital banking experience and digital platforms can be traced back to the introduction of ATM machines and cards which were launched in the 1960s.
 When the internet and digital networks became widely available in the 1990s, online banking suddenly emerged as a viable option, with what we know as modern digital banking starting to appear.

 The advancement of smartphones in the millennium then opened the door for even more advanced transactions.
 These days it is thought that 76 percent of individuals use online banks regularly as of 2020.